ilagioda/SoftEng2/ElectronicStudentRecordManagementSystem/UseCases/UseCase_story5.md

 - The system must have a database already configured
 - The system should already have the proposed class compositions

-**Minimum Guarantees:**
-- The class composition is accepted and the information saved
+**Minimum Guarantees:** the class composition is accepted and the information saved

-**Success Guarantees:**
-- TThe students once the class composition is accepted must be enrolled in that particular class
+**Success Guarantees:** the students once the class composition is accepted must be enrolled in that particular class

-**Trigger:**
-- None, because it’s the administrative officer that starts the interaction
+**Trigger:** none, because it’s the administrative officer that starts the interaction

 **Main Success Scenario:**
 1. The admin selects a particular class for which he/she wants to see the proposed class composition